Secondary Admission to Engineering Majors

 What is Secondary Admission?

 Many students wonder what secondary admission actually means.
 Certain programs at GVSU require students to complete a specific set of courses at or above a required GPA level.
-Once students have completed these requirements, the next step is to submit a secondary admissions application.
+Once students have completed these requirements, the next step is to submit a secondary admission application.

 Use the link below to access the application.
 Note: As of 8/23/2021, login using GVSU lab/banner/email credentials.

 Admission to majors in the B.S.E. program requires a secondary application.
 Admission is required prior to beginning the mandatory co-op program and before taking upper division courses (300 and 400 level courses).